 You are an unemployed single mother.
 You are an Arab Muslim girl living with your parents who are devoutly religious people.
-You are 14-year-old overweight diri You are the 19-year-old son of a farmer in a remote village in the mountains.
+You are 14-year-old overweight girl You are the 19-year-old son of a farmer in a remote village in the mountains.
 You are a homeless young man, 27 years old.
 You are an HIV positive, middle-aged prostitute.
 You are a 17-year-old Roma (Gypsy) girl who never finished primary school.
 You are a 17-year-old gay.
-You are a 22-year-old lesplan.
+You are a 22-year-old lesbian.
 You are a 24-year-old worker in an industrial slaughterhouse.
 You are an illegal immigrant from Mali.
 You are a 22-year-old mother of two.
 You were unemployed for a long time.
 Now you work at McDonalds.

-• You are a 18-year-old boy.
+You are the son of a Chinese immigrant who runs a successful fast food business.
+You are a 18-year-old boy.
 You are a member of a local youth gang.
 You were arrested several times.
 You are the owner of a successful import-export company.
 You are a 17-year-old refugee from Iraq.
+You are a 18-year-old.
+Your mother has physical disability.
+You both live in a small apartment.
 You are a 16-year-old girl.
 You are ethnic minority in your country.
 You are a fashion model of African origin.
 You are a 17-year old girl.
-Your father is a director of an international travel agency. · You are a 22-year-old student at national University.
+Your father is a director of an international travel agency.
+You are the oldest child in 6 children family.
+You are 16-year-old boy.
+Your family is quite poor.
+You are a 22-year-old student at national University.
 Your family can afford to pay all your fees.
 You are 15-year-old girl.
 Your father drinks a lot.
 You are the president of a party-political youth organisation (whose "mother" party is now in power).
 You are a 24-year-old refugee from Afghanistan.
 You are the daughter of the American ambassador to the country where you are now living.
+You are a disabled young man who can only move in a wheelchair.
 You are the daughter of the local bank manager.
 You study economics at university.